-2. Sustainable investments in accordance with Article 9(2) SFDR
+1. Sustainable investments in accordance with Article 9(2) SFDR

-In addition to the reduction of CO2e intensity, the Portfolio Manager focuses on the securities of companies, which, based on its assessment, make a contribution to sustainable objectives (sustainable investment within the meaning of Article 2(17) SFDR) relating to one or more of the United Nations Sustainable Development Goals (hereinafter the "SDGs").
+The Portfolio Manager focuses 80% of the net assets of this sub-fund on the securities of companies which, based on its assessment, make a contribution to sustainable objectives (sustainable investment within the meaning of Article 2(17) SFDR) relating to one or more of the water-related United Nations Sustainable Development Goals (hereinafter the "SDGs").